guijunzhang/fidget-app/README.md

 ## Match Game
 Click on a box and the exercise will show another box in red before disappearing.
 Click on the disappeared red box to match the box.
 Exercise can go on forever.
 ## Connect the Dots
-Drag the points to the corresponding numbers in ascending order.
+Click the points in consecutive.
 The goal is to fully connect all dots.
 ## Circles of Life
 Press and hold the mouse button until satisfied, then release to create a circle.
 To remove a circle, click on the circle that the user intend to delete.